 Usually, a standalone policy offers more flexibility in choosing the sum insured and larger covers as compared to riders.
 Also, the limit on sum insured for a rider is usually the same as the base policy.
 There is also a difference in pricing of these policies.
 A standalone critical illness policy generally comes at a higher cost as it has the option of choosing a higher sum insured.

-Let's look at some of the basic differences between the two types of critical illness coverage1.
-The Amount of coverage
+Let's look at some of the basic differences between the two types of critical illness coverage

 A standalone policy provides more flexibility to decide the sum insured.
 However, critical illness rider, cannot exceed the coverage amount of the base policy.
-Hence, a standalone policy is a better option for people who require a higher amount of coverage.2.
-Renewal of Policy
+Hence, a standalone policy is a better option for people who require a higher amount of coverage.

 The critical illness rider enjoys a longer tenure, but a standalone policy has to be renewed every five years.
-However, termination of the health policy to which the critical illness rider is added discontinues the critical illness coverage.3.
-Policy Premiums
+However, termination of the health policy to which the critical illness rider is added discontinues the critical illness coverage.

 Standalone policy provides more coverage for critical ailments than any critical illness rider does.